Bantaaa/Banta-portfolio-v1/README.md

 # My First Portfolio

 This is my first portfolio website built using HTML and CSS only.
-It showcases some of my projects and skills, and serves as an introduction to who I am as a developer.
+It showcases some of my "projects" and skills, and serves as an introduction to who I am as a developer.

 ## Table of Contents